 Now, you know how to differentiate between column graphs and bar charts.

-I hope this post has been helpful for and you have corrected any misconception which you might have about graphs and charts.
+I hope this post has been helpful and you have corrected any misconceptions you might have about graphs and charts.
 Remember to study regularly.

 Bonus tips: As you have been so patient to read this short article, here are some bonus tips for your further better preparation for writing task 1.

 - Practice completing a report within 15 minutes.
-Task 2 is worth double score of task 1, and so you should try to use less time in task 1.
+Task 2 is worth double the score of task 1, so you should try to use less time in task 1.

 - Try to do some drawings of graphs and charts on your IELTS exercise books.
 You can also do the same on your Mac or MS Word.
 It will genuinely help you to understand the key features of graphs and charts.
 Try it!

 In the upcoming lessons, I’ll try to discuss more some other intricate and critical issues of IELTS Writing Task 1.

 Please put down your comments and ask me anything regarding this post.
 Your relevant queries will be answered as soon as I see them.